 As with many other Eastern European capitals, the best time to visit Kiev is in the summer, when the sun is shining, the locals are on holidays, and the entire city seems to come alive with activities and entertainment.

-But avoid visiting Kiev in July and August, as according to the Best Time To Go website, those two months see the most rainfall compared to the rest of the year.
+But avoid visiting Kiev in July and August, as those two months see the most rainfall compared to the rest of the year.

 Top Things to Do in Kiev

 Enjoy the Stunning Architecture

 The main Kiev tourist attractions are primarily those of architectural and historical significance.
 Kiev Pechersk Lavra, Saint Sophia’s Cathedral, St Andrew’s Church, St Volodymyr’s Cathedral, and St. Michael’s Golden-Domed Monastery are just a few of many cathedrals and churches you can admire in Kiev.
 Each one is beautiful in their own way and, if time permits, all deserve a visit.

 This list of Kiev’s Churches & Cathedrals can serve as a great guide.
 The website provides a brief description of Kiev’s main churches, making it possible for you to go on your own tour of Kiev’s Churches.

 One of our favourite things to do in Kiev was exploring Andriyivsky Uzviz (Andriyivsky Descent), also known as Kiev’s Montmartre.
 This is one of the oldest and most beautiful places in the city.

 The street is lined with art and craft vendors, vintage stalls, quaint shops and small bars/restaurants.
 It’s super touristy (you won’t find too many locals there), but it’s a great place to pick up some souvenirs and admire local artists in action.
 If you are a culture vulture looking for things to do in Kiev, then this will be right up your alley.

 Andriyivsky Uzviz, the area is one of the top Kiev tourist attractions